litexlang/litex-official-documents/How_Litex_Works/Litex_vs_Lean_Set_Theory_Examples.md

   assumption
 ```

-**Why Litex is better**: Litex automatically derives properties from intensional set membership, while Lean requires explicit rewriting and proof tactics for this fundamental mathematical pattern.
+**Comment**: Litex automatically derives properties from Set Builder membership, recognizing that membership in a set defined by a condition implies that condition—a fundamental mathematical pattern.

 ---
 ## Example 6: Proving Set Inequality by Cardinality